Team54ever/a3/README.md

 7. Once index paths are given, provide the appropriate path to write the result file.
 8. In the Search.java, at the top provide path for test200.outlines file.
 9. run the program
-10. You will 6 output files and three index paths.
+10. You will get 6 output files and three index paths.
 11. No need to give paths seperately for Section files as it is concatenated from the output file path.
-12. Spearman’s Rank Correlation Coefficient is implemented in python.
 12. If you run into any issues, feel free to contact us.